openlibraryenvironment/reshare-doc/doc/smaller-folio.md

 * users business logic (`mod-users-bl-5.1.0`)
 * Okapi (`okapi-2.32.0`)

-It seems that seven of these modules are probably not used by ReShare (though this needs checking).
+It seems that six of these modules are probably not used by ReShare (though this needs checking).

 That's fewer than we expected, isn't it?